 - Processed meats (deli meats, sausages, fast-food hamburgers, etc.).

 - High-sugar yogurts.

 - Numerous cheeses.

-Carbohydrates, commonly referred to as just “carbs,” are substances that are typically categorized as sugar, starch, or fiber.
-Sugar is the simplest type of carb, while starch and fiber are ex carbohydrates.
+Carbohydrates, commonly referred to as just “carbs,” are substances typically categorized as sugar, starch, or fiber.
+Sugar is the simplest type of carb, while starch and fiber are ex-carbohydrates.
 Carbs are commonly additionally categorized based on the number of saccharides that rise them: monosaccharides, disaccharides, oligosaccharides, and polysaccharides.

 Monosaccharides and disaccharides are usually referred to as “straightforward carbohydrates,” while oligosaccharides and polysaccharides are “complex carbohydrates.”

-Glucose is a monosaccharide and is just one of the crucial sources of power for humans and other pets.
-Numerous microorganisms, including people, can not quickly metabolize polysaccharides such as cellulose.
-However, it can still provide them with critical dietary fibers, which assist with digestion.
+Glucose is a monosaccharide and is just one of the crucial power sources for humans and other pets.
+Numerous microorganisms, including people, can not quickly metabolize polysaccharides like cellulose.
+However, it can still provide them with critical dietary fibers that assist digestion.

 Way too many carbohydrates in the form of sugar (typical in processed foods) can have adverse health impacts.
 Yet, more intricate carbohydrates (from veggies, fruits, whole grains, vegetables, and so on), specifically those that provide dietary fibers, are advantageous and needed for the human body.